Writing at Shears Green Infant School

 Key Stage One

-Children begin the ‘Talk for Writing’ process by internalisinga text.
-This is done in a range of ways including text maps, inventing actions for parts of the text and drama.
+Children begin the ‘Talk for Writing’ process by internalising a text.
+This is done in a range of ways including story maps or paths, inventing actions for parts of the text and drama.
 The children learn the text by heart.
 They are able to identify key features of the text, sometimes independently and other times as a group or class.

-Following on from this, the children then have to imitatethe text they have learnt.
+Following on from this, the children then have to imitate the text they have learnt.
 They may make simple changes to the original text to alter it slightly.
-Once they have internalised the reworked text, they then have to ‘box up’.
+Once they have internalised the reworked text, they then use a story map or path to plan a story.
 This simply helps them to organise their ideas and acts as a plan for their writing towards the end of the week.

 The final part of the Talk for Writing process is ‘innovation’.
-Over the previous weeks the children will have been equipped with the skills required for inventing their own text from beginning to end.
-They will come up with their own ideas and be able to box them up.
+The children will have been equipped with the skills required for inventing their own text from beginning to end.
+They will come up with their own ideas and be able to record these via their own story map or path.
 They will then be able to produce an independent piece of writing showcasing their text.